Disney Once Made A Short Film About Menstruation

-It’s a little known fact that Disney made a bunch of educational films for high schools in the 1940’s but they did.
-Although Walt Disney routinely denied that he had any aspirations to be an educator, throughout his career, his studio proved time and again that they were educators.
+It’s a little known fact that Disney made a bunch of educational films for high schools in the 1940s, but they did.
+Although Walt Disney routinely denied that he had any aspirations to be an educator, throughout his career, his studio proved time and again that they were.
 Surprisingly, they were pretty good at it.

 YouTuber Network 1901 dove into the strange animated short to discuss the cultural impact of the film and what it means with the current context of the company.
 Although, the material is incredibly dated, the film is cleanly made and educational without being on-the-nose demeaning.
 The progressive video actually breaks things down in the most matter of fact way possible, it doesn’t dress things up but... it does dance around the concept.